Steps in pipelines

 NOTE

 Currently you cannot nest custom pipeline steps.
-We are aware of this limitation and are actively working on it, but at the time of writing you cannot use a typed step within another typed step.
+We are aware of this limitation, but at the time of writing you cannot use a typed step within another typed step.

 Once you are done with your step, use the Codefresh CLI to upload it to the marketplace.
 If you want the step to be available only to you and your team make sure that the property isPublic is false (and then it will not be shown in the marketplace).